petermarkley/tollerus/resources/data/grammar_presets/russian-chatgpt.md

 The singular masculine accusatives and plural accusatives reuse either the nominative or genitive form, and switch between these based on *animacy*.
 This is not modeled as an inflection axis because the inflection is so minimal and does not produce any unique synthetic forms.

-These inflections are usually not enumerated in dictionaries or other literature, because it's basically an adjective inflection *within* a verb inflection.
+The participle inflections are usually not enumerated in dictionaries or other literature, because it's basically an adjective inflection *within* a verb inflection.
 Perhaps this *recursive multiplication* is considered simultaneously too heavy and too trivial/pedantic for most readers.

 Regardless, we enumerate them here in keeping with the Tollerus principle of _"store everything, show what you need."_